Sbozzolo/kuibit/docs/grid_data.rst

 with :math:`\Delta v` being the volume of a cell.

-:py:class:`~.UniformGridData` can be derived along a direction with :py:meth:`~.grid_data.UnfiromGridData.partial_derived`, or the gradient can be :py:calculated with meth:`~.grid_data.UnfiromGridData.gradient`.
+:py:class:`~.UniformGridData` can be differentiated along a direction with :py:meth:`~.grid_data.UnfiromGridData.partial_differentiated`, or the gradient can be :py:calculated with meth:`~.grid_data.UnfiromGridData.gradient`.
 In both cases, :py:the order of the derivative can be specified.
 The derivative are numerical :py:with finite difference.
 Derivative are second order accurate everywhere.